by Kraneshares

 Investing involves risk, including possible loss of principal.
 There can be no assurance that a Fund will achieve its stated objectives.
 Indices are unmanaged and do not include the effect of fees.
 One cannot invest directly in an index.

 Transactions in options are centrally cleared through the Options Clearing Corporation (OCC).
-While the OCC guarantees settlement, there is a risk that the OCC or a clearing member could fail to meet its obligations, which could result in losses for the Fund.
-If the Fund cannot find a clearing member to transact with, it may be unable to effectively implement its investment strategy.
+While the OCC guarantees settlement, there is a risk that the OCC or a clearing member could fail to meet its obligations.

 Narrowly focused investments typically exhibit higher volatility.
 The Fund's assets are expected to be concentrated in a sector, industry, market, or group of concentrations to the extent that the Underlying Index has such concentrations.
-The securities or futures in that concentration could react similarly to market developments.
-Thus, the Fund is subject to loss due to adverse occurrences that affect that concentration.
-In addition to the normal risks associated with investing, investments in smaller companies typically exhibit higher volatility.
 KWIN is non-diversified.

 ETF shares are bought and sold on an exchange at market price (not NAV) and are not individually redeemed from the Fund.
 However, shares may be redeemed at NAV directly by certain authorized broker-dealers (Authorized Participants) in very large creation/redemption units.
 The returns shown do not represent the returns you would receive if you traded shares at other times.
 Shares may trade at a premium or discount to their NAV in the secondary market.
 Brokerage commissions will reduce returns.
 Beginning 12/23/2020, market price returns are based on the official closing price of an ETF share or, if the official closing price isn't available, the midpoint between the national best bid and national best offer ("NBBO") as of the time the ETF calculates the current NAV per share.
 Prior to that date, market price returns were based on the midpoint between the Bid and Ask price.
 NAVs are calculated using prices as of 4:00 PM Eastern Time.